Disputes and Complaints

 C.8 While HGI will always strive to protect its members against unjustified complaints, its supreme duty must be the protection of the public.
-For that reason, therapists who substantially fail to meet HGI’s standards of personal behaviour, and/or technical competence, and/or business practice will be withdrawn from membership of HGI.
+For that reason, therapists who substantially fail to meet HGI’s standards of personal behaviour, and/or technical competence, and/or business practice will be suspended from the HGI Register or removed from membership of HGI.

 C.9 If therapists fail to co-operate with the investigation of complaints without sound reasons for doing so, their membership of HGI will be withdrawn, whether or not they resign.